maierfelix/nvk/README.md

 ## TypeScript:

-When generating bindings, a TypeScript definition file is auto-generated as well (see e.g. the file [here](https://github.com/maierfelix/node-vulkan/blob/master/generated/1.1.92/index.d.ts)).
+When generating bindings, a TypeScript definition file is auto-generated as well (see e.g. the file [here](https://github.com/maierfelix/nvk/blob/master/generated/1.1.92/index.d.ts)).

 To use the definition file, simply follow the installation steps above.
-Afterwards in your `.ts` file, import and use node-vulkan as follows:
+Afterwards in your `.ts` file, import and use *nvk* as follows:

 ````ts
 import {